ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.72
+    - Changed overlay so it stays visible when you minimize amin screen
   - 1.71
     - Changed main screen to show Fastest / Longest qualifications for each level
     - Fixed minor sorting issue in the grids